-Like all liquors, tequila varies greatly from brand to brand.
-Today's tequila market is more complex than it ever has been, with many brands of tequila to choose from.
+Today's tequila market is more complex than it ever has been, with many brands of tequila to choose from and, just like any liquor, tequila brands are diverse.
 Some are decent, others are very impressive and each is unique in its own way.

 Affordable for Margaritas and Shots: Tequila Blanco (Silver)

 Silver tequilas (also known as blanco or plata) are among the best known and most widely available.
-Where gold tequila was the standard a few decades ago, these 100 percent agave, crystal clear tequilas are the standard pours today.
+Where gold tequila was the standard a few decades ago, these 100% agave, crystal clear tequilas are the standard pours today.

-Any of these silver tequilas are often your best choice for tequila shots, margaritas or any cocktail that calls for "tequila" in the recipe.
-The pure flavor and often clean, crisp taste pairs well with any flavor.
-These unaged tequilas are also among the most affordable, so they're a good choice to regularly have in your bar.
+Quite often, any of the silver tequilas are your best choice for tequila shots, margaritas or any cocktail that calls for tequila in the recipe.
+The often clean, crisp taste of the agave plant found in silver tequila pairs well with any flavor.
+They are unaged tequilas and among the most affordable, so they're a good choice to regularly stock in your bar.